 1798 Polack sells to Samuel Jackson, a merchant from Philadelphia, for less than half what he paid.

-1804 The United States, having acquired the mortgage, sells the property at public auction.
-Joseph Nourse purchases the property for $8,581.67 as a home for his family.
+1804 The United States, having acquired the mortgage, sells the property at public auction to Gabriel Duvall.
+Joseph Nourse purchases the property from Duvall for $7,472.93 as a home for his family.

-1813 Nourse sells the property to Charles Carroll, a cousin of the signer of the Declaration of Independence.
+1813 Nourse sells the property to Charles Carroll, a cousin of the signer of the Declaration of Independence, for $20,000.
 Carroll names the house Bellevue, after his former plantation near Hagerstown, Maryland.
+Joseph moves to Mount Alban, where the National Cathedral is now located (his house no longer stands).

 1814 On August 24, Charles Carroll, at President James Madison’s request, goes to the president’s house to urge Dolley Madison to leave, as the Americans are retreating from Bladensburg and the British will soon be entering Washington.
 Dolley, together with Eleanor Jones, wife of the Secretary of the Navy, flees to Carroll’s Bellevue, before going to Virginia to meet Madison.

-1928 The National Society of The Colonial Dames of America purchases the property.
+1928 The National Society of The Colonial Dames of America (NSCDA) purchases the property for $185,000.

-1932 The property opens as Dumbarton House, a Federal period historic house museum and headquarters of The National Society, following restoration of its Federal character under the direction of Horace Peaslee, second vice president of the American Institute of Architects, and nationally renowned architectural historian Fiske Kimball.
+1932 The property opens to the public as Dumbarton House, a Federal period historic house museum and headquarters of The National Society, following restoration of its Federal character under the direction of Horace Peaslee, second vice president of the American Institute of Architects, and nationally renowned architectural historian Fiske Kimball.